Well the morning didn't start too well. I was doubtful about

 The morning was spent doing chores.
 First I had to access the hidden safe to retrieve The Chef's UK purse and my set of house keys.
 Then I set about tidying up the garage, filling up the water tank, dumping the

-others are queuing up to dump and get going.
+that others are queuing up to dump and get going.

-This afternoon was a mixture of relaxing and chores with us wondering what on earth we were doing on such a campsite, but it
+This afternoon was a mixture of relaxing and chores with us wondering what on earth we were doing on such a campsite, but

-has suited our needs, and tomorrow we will head down the road to Citi Europe at Calais where we'll buy a few bits before heading to Le Shuttle terminal next door for the train home.
+it has suited our needs, and tomorrow we will head down the road to Citi Europe at Calais where we'll buy a few bits before heading to Le Shuttle terminal next door for the train home.